dvrpc/ipd/docs/index.md

   select(-ends_with("UE"), -ends_with("UM"))
 ```

-Reorder columns, with `GEOID` and FIPS codes first, the following variables in alphabetical order, and the total IPD score and universes at the en-
+Reorder columns, with `GEOID` and FIPS codes first, the following variables in alphabetical order, and the total IPD score and universes at the end.
 <br>

 ```r